The History and Culture of the Indigenous People Of The Americas: Whose Stories Are Told?

 Third Grade is the culmination of the Lower School experience.
-Students learn to question and to consider multiple perspectives as they immerse themselves in the study of Native Americans.
+Students learn to question and to consider multiple perspectives as they immerse themselves in the study of the culture and history of the Indigenous People of the Americas.

-The study of Native Americans of North America forms the center of the Third Grade social studies and language arts curricula.
-The yearlong period of time devoted to this core study creates opportunities for ideas, skills and relationships to be developed slowly, thoroughly, and with the aim toward fostering intellectual curiosity.
-Two overarching themes set the framework for exploration and reflection: the Native American view that humans are at one with, and exist in harmony with, all living things and the ability of Native Americans to successfully adapt their culture to widely diverse environments.
-Our core study of Native Americans provides a natural forum for discussions about stereotyping, assumptions, discrimination, equity and social justice.
+This yearlong core study creates opportunities for ideas, skills, and relationships to be developed slowly, thoroughly, and with the aim of fostering intellectual curiosity.
+Two overarching themes set the framework for exploration and reflection: Indigenous People’s view that humans are at one with, and exist in harmony with, all living things; and the ability of Indigenous People to successfully adapt their culture to widely diverse environments.
+Our core study of the Indigenous People of the Americas provides a natural forum for discussions about stereotyping, assumptions, discrimination, equity and social justice.
 As we move through the curriculum, we consider these essential questions: How did geography and environment impact the development of the people?
 How is culture preserved through storytelling?
 What contributions are honored and preserved?
 What is gained and lost?
 How does the past shape the present?

-Library: In Third Grade, students explore informational books in greater depth.
+Storytime: In Third Grade, students explore informational books in greater depth.
 While students have already developed a strong understanding of nonfiction text features such as captions, headings, glossary, and index, in Third Grade they are challenged to look more deeply at the underlying text structures most often used in nonfiction: problem/ solution, compare/contrast, and cause/effect.
-They continue to use nonfiction books as research tools as they investigate the accuracy of the historical events depicted in picture books about the civil rights era, but they also start to use the online Encyclopedia Britannica as an additional resource.
+They continue to use non-fiction books as research tools as they investigate the accuracy of the historical events depicted in picture books about the civil rights era, but they also start to use the online Encyclopedia Britannica as an additional resource.
 Third Graders have become expert library users and are welcome to start exploring the upper school shelves of the library in addition to the lower school shelves they have gotten to know so well in previous years.

 The Third Graders begin the year learning how to touch type.
-Through the use of the program, Keyboarding Without Tears, students practice correct finger placement and posture.
+Through the use of the online platform typing.com, students practice correct finger placement and posture.
 Building muscle memory and accuracy are emphasized over speed.
 Once the students become comfortable with the keyboarding program, typing practice transitions from school to home (around February).
 The Third Graders are expected to continue typing weekly for homework.
-In class, students are introduced to computer programming and have the opportunity to apply their understanding of algorithms and sequences to solve logic puzzles on code.org.
-The Third Graders conclude the year by putting their newly acquired keyboarding skills to practice and type up their True Stories in Google Docs.
-They learn the basics of formatting a document, such as adjusting the font type, size, and alignment.
+In class, students are introduced to computer programming and have the opportunity to apply their understanding of coding fundamentals in apps such as ScratchJr.
+The Third Graders conclude the year by putting their newly acquired keyboarding skills to practice and by typing up their True Stories in Google Docs.
+Students learn the basics of formatting a document, such as adjusting the font type, size, and alignment.
 Additionally, each student has the opportunity to use the green screen to take a relevant picture for his or her story.

 Music: In Third Grade, students embark on a practical application of their music literacy to an instrument: the recorder.
 Evidence of recorder type instruments have been found in practically every native culture as far back as the prehistoric ages.
 The recorder’s appeal for this age group lies in its gratifying accessibility (it’s fairly easy to play and to apply concepts) and in a sound that children can relate to (the recorder possesses a timbre and range similar to children’s voices.)
 Native-American, early American, and African-American folk songs and games, many of them pentatonic, lend themselves nicely to the recorder and tie in well to the Third Grade core curriculum.
 The recorder ensemble performs in Morning Meeting and at Instrumental Night with the Second Grade as part of the Lower School Philharmonic.
 Students learn how to work independently towards common long-term goals, by establishing good practice routines at home.
 Students continue expanding their solfège, rhythmic, structural and vocal understanding through Far Brook songs, songs of other cultures, and formal repertoire of the classical canon.
 A short exploration of folk songs brought in by the early American settlers – such as cowboy songs and play parties – has been a complementary tangent to their social studies curriculum.